Submitting your final Ethesis

 When to upload your eThesis

 You should only upload after your internal examiner has approved the correction of any editorial and presentational corrections or minor deficiencies identified at your examination.
-You must upload the final, examined and corrected version of your thesis as a single PDF file.
-This must exactly replicate the content of the final, corrected, hard-bound copy of your thesis.

 Where to upload your eThesis